Samuelsn28/Paises-Sul-Americanos-Quiz/README.md

 # 🌎  Países Sul Americanos Quiz

-This is a quiz game about the latin american countries created with python programming language.
+This is a quiz game about the south american countries created with python programming language.

 ## ⚙️ Used Languages